uchicago-sandlab/naturalbackdoors/README.md

 	- The necessity for a unique string identifier is to handle classes that may have the same human readable description (may occur if a word has multiple meanings; in ImageNet for example, there are two labels called "crane")
 	- The numerical identifier is used when specifying a trigger and class set for training (the arguments to the `-t` and `-c` flags).
 It is also used for indexing the matrix of co-occurrences and various other internal functions.
 - When implementing your own dataset manager, make sure your implementations of the abstract methods use the correct image representation (as described in `dataset_manager.py`'s abstract method docstrings)

+## Reproducing Results

+The [run_on_gpus_centrality_ablate.py](run_on_gpus_centrality_ablate.py) script is set up to reproduce the results from Figures 5 and 13 in the paper.
+It contains the extact trigger/class sets used to compare the performance of models trained on poisonable subsets generated with different centrality measures.
+After installing the libraries and downloading the datasets, you can run this script to reproduce the centrality ablation results.

 ## Important folders